-Sasktel has $0 down offers on Samsung phones for Black Friday
+SaskTel has $0 down offers on Samsung phones for Black Friday

-Sasktel is currently offering Black Friday promotions on smartphones, accessories, internet, and more.
+SaskTel is currently offering Black Friday promotions on smartphones, accessories, internet, and more.

 The most notable deal is that you can get the Galaxy Z Flip 5 for $0 down, paying $6.25 per month for 24 months.
 That adds up to $150 over the course of two years.